Janolan/x250-hackintosh/README.md

 To finish the setup, you need to make your local drive bootable (right now you are still using the Clover boot from your USB installer to boot your system:

-- **Copy EFI** folder from USB flash drive to local drive `EFI` partition (like you did for the USB installer).
-Use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to mount it.
+- **Copy EFI** folder from USB flash drive to local drive `EFI` partition (like you did for the USB installer) which can be mount with Clover Configurator.
 - **Install Kexts**: Create a folder named `Kext` on your desktop and copy kernel extensions found in `/EFI/CLOVER/kexts/Other` into it.
 Open Terminal and type `cd desktop/Kext`.
 Then type `sudo cp -R *.kext /Library/Extensions` to move the files and rebuild the cache with `sudo kextcache -i /`.
 - **Delete Kexts from Clover**: Now go back to `/EFI/CLOVER/kexts/Other` and delete everything, except `FakeSMC.kext`, `IntelMausiEthernet.kext` and `VoodooPS2Controller.kext`.